T14D3/DEAMON/README.md

 ### Exporting and Importing Configurations

-The application supports exporting the current module configuration to a JSON file (`sandbox-config.json`).
-It also allows importing configurations from JSON files, updating the current state with the imported data.
+The application supports creating complex module, weapon, and descendant configurations, and allows users to easily store them server-side and provides a short link for convenient sharing!

 ## Setup